Lecturer: Kate Saunders

 Key metadata elements

-‘machine readable’ is not synonymous with ‘digitally accessible’
+‘machine readable’ is not the same as ‘digitally accessible’

 Machine Readable